TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/NOI.html' width=1000 height=600 frameBorder=0></iframe>

-While Fort Pike consistently had a higher revenue, we can see that the NOI declined a big amount on the years that turnover ocurred.
+While House 2 consistently had a higher revenue, we can see that the NOI declined a big amount on the years that turnover ocurred.
 In 2018 and 2020, we can see that the NOI was much closer as compared to when there was no turnover in 2015, 2016, 2017, and 2019.
-In 2021, we can even see that Bright Leaf had a higher NOI than Fort Pike even though Fort Pike has a higher annual revenue.
+In 2021, we can even see that House 1 had a higher NOI than House 2 even though House 2 has a higher annual revenue.

 ### Visualization - Cap Rate from 2015 - 2021

 <!-- Capitalization rate is an important metric because it describes the risk of a property.
 The lower cap rates tend to mean a lower risk investment, but it comes with not as high returns because it is a more desireable area with higher home values.
 While the home values grow higher, rent follows but at a slower pace because renters tend to be more limited in income compared to someone buying a home in the area.
 The higher cap rates correspond to a higher risk investment, but the higher risk comes with higher return.
 Like all investments, this follows the principles of "high risk, high reward." -->

-The reason why I chose to compare the cap rate with operating expenses and without is because the Fort Pike property has higher turnover which means that it has more maintenance request.
-Looking at the cap rate without operating expenses provides a better idea of how the property compares when there is not high turnover in the Fort Pike property.
+The reason why I chose to compare the cap rate with operating expenses and without is because the House 2 property has higher turnover which means that it has more maintenance request.
+Looking at the cap rate without operating expenses provides a better idea of how the property compares when there is not high turnover in the House 2 property.

 <iframe src='./visuals/CapRate.html' width=1000 height=600 frameBorder=0></iframe>

-As we can see from the visual, Bright Leaf tends to do better when accounting for operating expenses, but is more comparable to each other when only looking at revenue.
+As we can see from the visual, House 1 tends to do better when accounting for operating expenses, but is more comparable to each other when only looking at revenue.
 This shows that a high turnover rate hurts investment properties potential because the higher expenses incurred from each turnover.
-We can especially see this when looking at 2018, 2020, and 2021 specifically because when looking at cap rate with no expenses, Bright Leaf and Fort Pike are comparable in 2018 and 2021 while Fort Pike outperforms in 2020.
-We can see when accounting for expenses that Bright Leaf outperformed Fort Pike in those 3 years.
+We can especially see this when looking at 2018, 2020, and 2021 specifically because when looking at cap rate with no expenses, House 1 and House 2 are comparable in 2018 and 2021 while House 2 outperforms in 2020.
+We can see when accounting for expenses that House 1 outperformed House 2 in those 3 years.